Skyscanner/backpack-android/docs/Checkbox/README.md

 The Checkbox component can be used in both XML and Kotlin/Java

-Example of a Checkbox in XML
+Example of a checkbox in XML

 ```xml
 <net.skyscanner.backpack.checkbox.BpkCheckbox